1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 For versions of the kDrive app prior to 3.6.11

-- In case of simultaneous creation, concurrent modification, or conflicting move, the kDrive Web version is always prioritized.
+- In case of simultaneous creation, concurrent modification, or conflicting movement, the kDrive Web version is always prioritized.
 The local version is renamed with "

-". - For conflicts involving a deletion on the kDrive Web side, the local file is usually kept and resynchronized.
+_conflict". - For conflicts involving deletion on the kDrive Web side, the local file is usually kept and resynchronized.

-- Conflicting moves are canceled and recalculated according to the state of kDrive Web.
+- Conflicting movements are canceled and recalculated according to the state of kDrive Web.

 - They are automatically deleted locally.